DCS-training/Comparing-Sentiment-Analysis-Models-in-R/Readme.md

 Hello Everyone!
 This is the Readme File for the Comparing Sentiment Analysis Methods in R.

-This workshop focused on how to start working with sentiment and introducing you to several tools.
+This workshop is focused on how to start working with sentiment and introducing you to several tools.

 Alex Crest and Aybuke Atalay developed and curated the material in this repo.